Para Cress flowers

 An interesting plant that produces unusual, round yellow flowers with a burgundy dot in the center; flowers appear on spikes in mid-summer and persist until fall; leaves are edible; an interesting addition to the garden

 Para Cress features showy spikes of yellow ball-shaped flowers with burgundy eyes at the ends of the stems from mid summer to mid fall.
 Its glossy oval leaves remain green in color throughout the season.
-The fruit is not ornamentally significant.
 The brick red stems can be quite attractive.

 Para Cress is an herbaceous annual with a mounded form.
 Its medium texture blends into the garden, but can always be balanced by a couple of finer or coarser plants for an effective composition.